mrpowers-io/spark-fast-tests/README.md

 You might want to use spark-fast-tests instead of spark-testing-base in these cases:

+* You want to use uTest or a testing framework other than scalatest
 * You want to run tests in parallel (you need to set `parallelExecution in Test := false` with spark-testing-base)
 * You don't want to include hive as a project dependency
 * You don't want to restart the SparkSession after each test file executes so the suite runs faster